ul0gic/Notenotes/README.md

 - **PWA.** Installable, works offline, lives on your home screen.
 - **Auto-save history is adjustable** - keep 5, 10, 25, or 50 versions and restore from history when you need to.
 - **Milestones and backups.** Save named checkpoints in the app, export a full workspace JSON backup, or export just your snippet library so browser storage is not the only copy.
 Backup files include the app version that created them.
 Older backups can move forward into newer Notenotes versions, but newer backups are blocked from importing into older builds.
-- **Customizable everywhere.** 2/4, 3/4, 4/4, and 5/4 time signatures.
+- **Customizable everywhere.** 2/4, 3/4, 4/4, and 5/4 time signatures for now.
 Custom beat colors for the background visualizer.
 Configurable pad, piano-key, and drum counts.
 - **Snippets are nameable** - and auto-named ones update themselves as you edit.
 - **Exports.** Sheet music as **SVG** or **ABC**, with a **percussion clef** for drum snippets.
 Export the whole Canvas or individual snippets as **MIDI** or **WAV**.
 WAV export renders Tone; MIDI export keeps the notes and timing but not the Notenotes-specific sound shaping.
 Empty or unavailable exports now fail clearly instead of handing you a misleading silent or tempo-only file.
 MP3 is still on the [roadmap](#future-vision).